Malcolm Gordon (fighter)

-Malcolm Gordon (born May 19, 1990) is a former Canadian mixed martial artist who competed in the Flyweight division of the Ultimate Fighting Championship.
+Malcolm Gordon (born May 19, 1990) is a Canadian former mixed martial artist who competed in the Flyweight division of the Ultimate Fighting Championship.
 He is the former TKO, WXC and HFC Flyweight Champion, and PMMA Bantamweight Champion.

 Background

 Gordon started in martial arts with Brazilian jiu-jitsu and kickboxing in Calgary, Alberta.
 At 19, he began spending time training in Las Vegas under the late Shawn Tompkins, a Canadian coach who had also worked with Sam Stout, Mark Hominick and Chris Horodecki.

 Mixed martial arts career

 Early career

 After starting his professional career by winning his first four bouts, all by finish, Gordon made his Bellator debut at Bellator 119, where he defeated Chris Kelades via unanimous decision.
 After going 5–0 to start his career, Gordon lost his next two bouts via KO/TKO.
 Gordon would bounce back at the end of 2015 with a unanimous decision victory at WXC 59 over Shawn Mack.
 Gordon made his professional debut for TKO MMA against Dimitri Waardenburg in November 2016, winning his next two bouts via first-round stoppages.
 Losing the bout in the first round, Gordon returned to WXC, where he defended his flyweight title against Michael Jordan at WXC 69, winning the bout via first-round knockout in only 17 seconds.

 After a 21-month break, Gordon returned to challenge for the vacant TKO Flyweight title against Jordan Graham at TKO 42.
 Winning the bout and the title via first-round kimura, Gordon returned to the cage five months later to defend his title against James Mancini at TKO Fight Night 1.
 Gordon defended his crown via round two armbar, and in his last bout on the regionals before signing with the UFC, Gordon faced The Ultimate Fighter: Tournament of Champions fighter Yoni Sherbatov at TKO 47, where he defeated him by way of rear-naked choke.